saivirtue/puppet_cdh/README.md

 This repository works with CDH5.
 For CDH4, use the ```cdh4``` branch.

-NOTE: The main puppet-cdh repository is hosted in WMF Gerrit at [operations/puppet/cdh](https://gerrit.wikimedia.org/r/#/admin/projects/operations/puppet/cdh).
+NOTE: The main puppetmaster repository is hosted in WMF Gerrit at [operations/puppet/cdh](https://gerrit.wikimedia.org/r/#/admin/projects/operations/puppet/cdh).